elvinlimpin/c11-chatgpt/README.md

 ## Exercise 1

-For Exercise 1, we will run the setup and test our integration to the ChatGPT API.
+For Exercise 1, we will run the setup and test our integration to the ChatGPT API. _There will be no dynamic user input yet_.

 ### File contents